titanicsend/testahedron/IDE Setup.md

 ### Recognize LX Studio JSON file extensions

 If can be handy to edit LX Studio's JSON config files in the IDE.
-Add the .lfp and .lxp extension to be recognized as JSON.
+Add the .lxf and .lxp extension to be recognized as JSON.

 Open IntelliJ preferences (⌘-, on Mac) and go to Editor → File Types → JSON.